-Using a systems perspective for understanding family dynamics, this course provides students with theories, knowledge, and skills related to family counseling and examines major models of family and related interventions.
-A rationale is introduced for selecting family and other systems theories as appropriate modalities for family assessment and counseling.
+Using a systems perspective for understanding the dynamics of couples and families, this course provides students with theories, knowledge, and skills related to major models of family counseling and related interventions, as well as the for selecting appropriate modalities for assessment and counseling.
 Prerequisite: COUN 5512.

-COUN 5520 - Multi-Cult Counseli Theor/Prac (3 credits)
+COUN 5520 - Multicultural Counseling Theor/Prac (3 credits)

-An examination of the cultural context of relationships, issues and trends in a multicultural and diverse society related to such factors as culture, ethnicity, nationality, age, gender, sexual orientation, mental and physical characteristics, education, family values, religious and spiritual values, socioeconomic status and unique characteristics of individual, couples, families, ethnic groups and communities.
+An examination of relationships, issues and trends in the context of a diverse society, related to such factors as culture, ethnicity, nationality, age, gender, sexual orientation, mental and physical characteristics, education, family, religious and spiritual values, socioeconomic status and unique characteristics of individuals, couples, families, ethnic groups and communities.

 Prerequisite: COUN 5500

-COUN 5528 - School Counseling P-12 (3 credits)
+COUN 5528-School Counseling P-12(3 credits)

-This course encompasses the study of the nature of counseling and its practical application at the elementary, middle, and secondary school levels.
+This course studies counseling at the elementary, middle, and secondary school levels.
 Emphasis is placed on the design and implementation of a comprehensive school counseling program.
-Peer facilitation, alternative programs, and involving others will be emphasized.
-Additionally, assessing the need for programs, informing administrators, teachers, parents and students about services, advertising, and recruitment will be covered.
+Peer facilitation, alternative programs, and assessing the need for programs, informing administrators, teachers, parents and students about services, advertising, and recruitment will be covered.
 Prerequisite: COUN 5506.

-COUN 5531 - Career Development/Counseling (3 credits)
+COUN 5531-Career Development/Counseling (3 credits)